Does the 3×3 Rule Work? What Science and Experts Say

 The Science Behind Small Steps

-CDC reports that many people fail to be active, believing that small, conscious actions cannot lead to major health changes.
-The 3×3 movement is not a law enforcer; it is a resigned way to live healthily.
+The same is true in the case of balanced nutrition or short breaks to alleviate stress.
+Doing something sometimes is better than doing nothing.
+The CDC reports that many people fail to be active, believing that small, conscious actions cannot lead to major health changes.
+The 3×3 rule movement is not a law enforcer; it is a way of living healthily and highlights the benefits of the 3×3 rule.

 It Helps More Than Just Your Body

-The 3×3 rule does not apply to only your body.
+The 3×3 rule does not apply only to your body.
 It is also beneficial for your mind.
 Taking a few minutes out of your day to pause, breathe, or clear your head can reduce your anxiety and increase your capacity to pay attention.

 Mindfulness, even in reduced amounts, has been proven to lower stress and enhance mood.
 According to the NIH, these kinds of exercises might be beneficial for mental health when combined on a regular basis.